fongandrew/hydeout/membership.md

 > ⚠️ Your membership number will only be considered valid once your payment has been sent!

+## 3. (Students only) Send proof of student status

+If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [webmaster@isbarch.org](mailto:webmaster@isbarch.org) with [treasurer@isbarch.org](mailto:treasurer@isbarch.org) in cc.

 ## Membership number

-You should automatically receive an email with your membership number after registering.
+You should automatically receive an email with your membership number after registering (step 2).
 If you do not receive this email, please contact the webmaster.
 The membership number will be valid for two years.

 If you have an issues or questions, please contact the webmaster via: [webmaster@isbarch.org](mailto:webmaster@isbarch.org) <!-- or the treasurer via: [webmaster@isbarch.org](mailto:treasurer@isbarch.org). -->.